Greetings Fellow Traingoers!

-- Don't be an asshole to the train staff
+- Don't be an asshole to the Amtrak staff

-Train staffers are generally pretty cool and will let us do what we want with little explaination.
+Train staffers are generally pretty cool and will let us do what we want with little explanation.
 Be nice to them, and if they tell you to do something, do it.

 - Don't be a loud prick

 Other people may be sleeping in other cars.
 Or whatever.
-We usually sack the arcade car and half of the observation car as our Headquarters and keep it there - that muffles the sound pretty well, I've tested it, even when shouting.
+We usually sack the arcade car and half of the observation car as our Headquarters and keep it there - that muffles the sound pretty well, it’s been tested, even when shouting.
 Still, noise discipline.
 Be quiet in the coach areas and sleeper cars, be polite in the dining cars and don't try to overrun the observation deck during the day if other people are using it.
-We try to keep the downstairs tables and the half with

 - Don't be a freak to kids